If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 Should you buy handcrafted drinks at Starbucks?

-Is there an added benefit to buying a handcrafted drink Starbucks makes?
-Or are you shelling out extra cash for nothing?
+Is there an added benefit to buying a handcrafted drink that Starbucks makes?
+Or are you spending extra money for nothing?

 You should buy handcrafted drinks at Starbucks if you're willing to pay a premium to tweak any beverage to fit your tastes.